Jeff: (Narrating)

 .

-an intense game, and in the end, I guess you're the more deserving winner.
+Amanda: It's been an intense game, and in the end, I guess you're the more deserving winner.
+Congratulations.

 .